 I love this part.
 That is all.

 We still have plenty of warm nights left this summer so enjoy this now, it’s perfect for a languid evening on the porch; it is SO very good!
 As in I’ve hidden it from sight in the freezer so it’s all mine good.
-Try it, you’ll see.
+Try it, you’ll do the same!

 Bananas Foster Ice Cream with a Rum Drizzle and Toasted Pecans